How to Build Authentication in Rails

 BCrypt::Password.create(password)

-end def self.check?(password, encrypted_password)
+def self.check?(password, encrypted_password)

 BCrypt::Password.new(encrypted_password) == password